 Step 7: Transfer to the lined baking sheet and form the dough into a circle.

 Step 8: Place in the oven and bake for 20 minutes.

 Your pizza crust is ready!
 Remove it from the oven, add your toppings, then bake for an additional 7 to 10 minutes until any cheese is melted and everything is heated through.

 Cauliflower has been popping up in a lot of recipes lately.
 So why has this vegetable become so popular lately?

 First, it’s a great low-carb and gluten-free ingredient.
 Second, it’s so versatile!
-You can use it to make low-carb rice, mix it in with your mashed potatoes, or use it as a thickener like in this creamy cauliflower soup with Brussels sprouts.
+You can use it to make low-carb rice or use it as a thickener like in this creamy cauliflower soup with Brussels sprouts.

 Aside from its versatility, cauliflower is so good for you.
 It boosts heart and brain health, keeps inflammation in check, and is a great source of vitamins, minerals, antioxidants, and fiber.
 All from one vegetable!